 The great and abstract ideal of progressiveness, of which our minds are so irreversibly permeated, seems to have substituted our stupid, little, primitive but genuine feelings based on our stupid, little, but real life experience.
 Based on these impressions of a country where it looks like all feelings of humanity have died out in the name of progress, equality and efficiency, it may come as even more striking the fact that it is exactly Sweden the country that last year took the most refugees as a percentage of its population.
 As with Germany, this seems to be another case of grand utopian idealistic policies triumphing over uncomfortable realities: it is the fetish of cultural tolerance, to which everything must sacrificed, and any concerns about the preservation of the nation are labeled as retrograde.
 There is a moving moment in the movie when a Swedish teacher working with refugees, herself originally from Syria, explains to her students that the Swedes do not talk much and like to be on their own, not even caring about their brothers or their mothers, and recalls the words of one of her students who asked her: “Why should I learn Swedish if they don’t talk anyway?
 What difference would it make?”.

 The Swedish scenario painted in the movie might appear bleak to some, and certainly in Sweden some of the most depressing features of this reality are taken to the extreme, but there is nothing that suggests that this is a uniquely Swedish phenomenon: “Sweden is the future” is proudly said in the movie by one professor explaining the virtue of the Swedish ethical and societal organization, based on the core value of individualism, with Sweden outperforming all countries in the “self expression” and “secular-rational” values (how you can actually measure self expression and secular-rational values on a precise scale from -2 to +2 remains unclear to me).
 For many of us, the future might indeed look a bit Swedish.
 Except that there might not be any “us” anymore.
 We have come to take many of the things we see in this movie for granted and acceptable.
-I am sure there are already many women out there who firmly believe it is their right to be impregnated and to give birth to a child without having had a single encounter with a man.
-I think this idea is bonkers.
-And I know people will angrily come after me for having just written this.
-And to tell it all, I believe women should not be granted the right to self-impregnation by ordering sperm online because I think that even a single sexual encounter represents some sort of natural selection and a lonely, depressive lunatic should not have the right to give birth to a child because of a caprice: if you cannot put up with a man, you probably cannot put up with a child, too.
-Right, I said it.
+There are already many women out there who firmly believe it is their right to be impregnated and to give birth to a child without having had a single encounter with a man.

 In the Swedish theory of love there seem to be very very little love.
-I am not an overtly social person, but I’d rather live in a “backward” country than in this infernal utopia, without needs and without happiness.
+Even for a not overtly social person, it would almost be preferable to live in a “backward” country than in this infernal utopia, without needs and without happiness.